 Plumed midge-orchid Facts

 - Researchers estimate the total population of the Plumed midge-orchid to be no only a few hundred.
-Due to this unfortunate fact, the IUCN understandably lists the species as Endangered.
+Due to this extremely unfortunate fact, the IUCN understandably presently lists the species as Endangered.
 In addition to other factors, it now faces the threat of climate change.

 Related Articles